ttarlov/dream-garage/README.md

 **Technologies Used:**
 *React*, *React Router*, *ES6*, *TDD*, *Fetch API for receiving 3rd party data*

-Dream Garage is an appication I built during my time at [Turing School of Softwar and Design](http://turing.io).
+Dream Garage is an application I built during my time at [Turing School of Software and Design](http://turing.io).
 The goal for this project, over the course of 5 days, was to build an application of my choosing using React and React Router.
 The app had to be fully tested using React Testing Library and Jest.

 **Challenges:**